 Even if you target the perfect prospects, you still need to make a compelling case to earn their attention through a click.
 Excellent ads show empathy for audience pain points and drive curiosity around your solutions.
 Including movement through video or gif formats can help draw attention on a page, but the fundamentals of effective ads still hold true no matter what format you use – demonstrate simplicity, show empathy, and drive curiosity.

 The increased concern for user privacy is affecting the ability for advertisers to utilize PPC as a lead generation tool.
 These changes are being rolled out slowly on different platforms, and, while modern PPC tactics like retargeting rely on cookie-based tracking, the future of tracking will likely be driven by machine learning-based algorithms that build large, anonymous audience groups.
-For the latest on how privacy policies are affecting advertising, check out our blog post on the recent Apple + Facebook scuffle.
+For the latest on how privacy policies are affecting advertising, check out this blog post on the recent Apple + Facebook scuffle.

 Magneti has been driving effective PPC results for the last decade.
 From mature organizations looking to grow their revenue, to startups ready to go-to-market, Magneti’s digital marketing experts have a proven track record of uncovering a new level of in-depth audience understanding, identifying the best PPC channels, and driving incredible ROI.